myllynen/rhel-troubleshooting-guide/README.md

 Initially it is a good idea to quickly verify that the system (virtual) hardware setup is as expected: the number of processors, the amount of memory, the disk and file system layout, and the network devices.
-Use the following commands to see how the system basics looks like:
+Use the following commands to see what the system basics looks like:

 ```
 lscpu